XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/accounts.md

 | rrrrrrrrrrrrrrrrrrrn5RM1rHd | NaN Address | Previous versions of [ripple-lib](https://github.com/ripple/ripple-lib) generated this address when encoding the value [NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) using the XRP Ledger's [base58][] string encoding format. | Yes |

-## Permanence of Accounts
+## Deletion of Accounts

-Once created, an account exists in the XRP Ledger's data tree forever.
-This is because the current sequence number for a transaction must be tracked forever, so that old transactions cannot be processed a second time.
+The [DeletableAccounts amendment](known-amendments.html#deletableaccounts) :not_enabled: makes it possible to delete accounts.
+If the DeletableAccounts amendment is not enabled, every funded account must remain in the XRP Ledger's data tree forever.

+To be deleted, an account must meet the following requirements:

+- The account's `Sequence` number plus 256 must be less than the current [Ledger Index][].
+- The account must not be linked to any of the following types of [ledger objects](ledger-object-types.html) (as a sender or receiver):
+    - `Escrow`
+    - `PayChannel`
+    - `RippleState`
+    - `Check` :not_enabled:
+- The account must own less than 1000 objects in the ledger.
+- The [AccountDelete transaction][] must pay a special [transaction cost][] equal to at least the [owner reserve](reserves.html) for one item (currently 5 XRP).

 Unlike Bitcoin and many other crypto-currencies, each new version of the XRP Ledger's public ledger chain contains the full state of the ledger, which increases in size with each new account.
-For that reason, Ripple discourages creating new accounts unless entirely necessary.
+It is thus best to avoid creating new accounts unless entirely necessary.
 Institutions who send and receive value on behalf of many users can use [**Source Tags** and **Destination Tags**](become-an-xrp-ledger-gateway.html#source-and-destination-tags) to distinguish payments from and to their customers while only using one (or a handful) of accounts in the XRP Ledger.

-You cannot spend or transfer the [reserve requirement](reserves.html) of 20 XRP, so this amount is locked up with each new account.
-(This XRP _can_ be destroyed to pay for [transaction costs](transaction-cost.html) but cannot be sent to other accounts.)
-If the reserve requirement were to decrease, some of that XRP could become available again.
-For more information on how the reserve requirement could change, see [Fee Voting](fee-voting.html).

 ## Transaction History